franksprich/spring-boot-3-wet-hands/README.md

 ## Observability
 **PRECONDITION**: The `Spring Actuator` dependency must be added and activated in `application.yaml`
-Observability is based on the project: [Micrometer](https://micrometer.io/)
+Observability is based on the project: [Micrometer](https://micrometer.io/).
+Micrometer provides a simple facade over the instrumentation clients for the most popular observability systems, allowing you to instrument your JVM-based application code without vendor lock-in.
+Think SLF4J, but for observability.

 There are two ways to add Observability and Metrics to an REST API:
 1. Programmatically added like: